 - from 25 to 40 ° f: hard water

-- > at 40 ° f: very hard water (plan in this case an adapted treatment of limestone !)
+- > at 40 ° f: very hard water (plan in this case an adapted treatment of limestone as the Biolimescaler!)

-Pan test: restructuring of the limescale after boiling, comparison between tap water (left) and biodynamized water (right)
+Pan test: restructuring of the limescale after boiling, comparison between tap water (left) and dynamized water (right)

 Dynamization will modify the structure of limescale in water

-The Biodynamizer® treats limescale with the mechanical vortex & magnetic vortex by modifying its mineralogical structure (calcite -> aragonite -> vaterite) and the morphology of limescale crystals (their size increases).
+The Biodynamizer® treats limescale with the mechanical vortices & magnetic vortices by modifying its mineralogical structure (calcite -> aragonite -> vaterite) and the morphology of limescale crystals (their size increases).

 The polarization of the water molecules induced by the magnetisation makes it possible to increase the coagulation of the limescale crystals (early germination) which reduces the drawbacks of limescale (which clings to the walls):

-- The mass of scale remaining around the resistors and in the bottom of the boiler decreases (temperature at 55 ° C, 130L / day)
+- The mass of scale remaining around the resistors and in the bottom of the boiler decreases (temperature at max 60 ° C, 130L / day)